 More and more data is flowing through our systems with our ability to collect and store it attempting to keep up with the flow.
 But our capacity to consume all this data and mine it for critical insights is being challenged.
 We have our human limits and need business intelligence (BI) tools to help us see our KPIs more clearly.
 Today AI is being introduced to complement BI in this endeavour.
 The aim is to help humans concentrate on using the data rather than the tasks involved in getting it.

-These limitations can result in missed opportunities to discern patterns, identify anomalies and their causes, and take corrective actions, especially at a time when unexpected business incidents occur.
+These limitations can result in missed opportunities to discern patterns, identify events and their causes, and take corrective actions, especially at a time when unexpected business incidents occur.
 Large datasets have become difficult to manage as organisations are needing to make faster decisions in real-time.
 Anomaly detection using AI techniques is emerging as one of the critical technologies that organisations are leveraging to overcome this challenge.

 What is an Anomaly?

 In the time and price sensitive world of selling travel products, things inevitably can change or go wrong and there is an imperative to sound the alarm and identify the fix as soon as possible.
 To do this, the issue needs to be identified.
-This is where the ability to detect data anomalies quickly and early becomes a business differentiator.
+This is where the ability to detect data anomalies early becomes a business differentiator.

 An “anomaly” is simply a deviation from what is standard, normal, or expected and Anomaly Detection is the identification of atypical patterns in large data sets.
 An easy to understand example is your bank identifying out-of-the-ordinary purchases as fraudulent.
 But in practice, anomaly detection is more complex and nuanced which can make it daunting, although critical for organisations to implement.